Valentyn-Usenko/web102_prework/README.md

 One of my biggest challenges I've ecountered while working on this project is the function 'addGamesToPage' , it was my biggest challenge because  of the .innerHTML and since I never used it before, i had to use outside resources such as Google to learn about it.
-And after speding some time learning it, I implemented this function
+And after speding some time learning it, I've managed implementing this function

 ## License